jleopold28/Networking/james_test/README.txt

             This stands for "end of message" and is a RTP header field.
 If eom=1, the packet is the last packet in a message so the receiver knows to return the message data to the application layer.

     H. Packet Losses
+        Lost packets are handled in Go-Back-N. If a packet is lost, it will not be ACKed by the receiver.
+This results in a timeout at the sender, causing the sender to re-send all packets in the sliding window starting after the most recently ACKed packet.
+So the lost packet will be re-sent.

     I. Re-ordered Packets
+        Re-ordered packets are handled with sequence numbers and acknowledgement numbers as described in the section about byte-stream semantics.
+If a packet is sent out of order, the receiver will discard it rather than ACK it because the sequence number is not the number expected.
+The sender will time out and re-send the packets in the sliding window.

     J. Corrupted Packets
+        A checksum is used to check for corrupted packets.

     K. Congestion Control

+    L. Bi-Directional Data Transfers

 II.
 RTP header structure and header fields
     The RTP header consists of the following fields: